Kansas City Chiefs vs. Cincinnati Bengals NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Bengals stats and trends

-- Cincinnati has eight wins against the spread in 15 games this season.
+- Cincinnati has played 15 games, with eight wins against the spread.

-- The Bengals have been underdogs by 4.5 points or more once this season and covered the spread.
+- This year, the Bengals won ATS in their only game as an underdog of 4 points or more.

 - Cincinnati's games this season have hit the over on seven of 15 set point totals (46.7%).

-- Cincinnati is 7-5 against the spread and 8-4 overall when the team notches more than 20.4 points.
+- When Cincinnati puts up more than 20.4 points, it is 7-5 against the spread and 8-4 overall.

-- In games that Cincinnati piles up more than 362.2 yards, the team is 5-3 against the spread and 6-2 overall.
+- When Cincinnati churns out more than 362.2 yards, the team is 5-3 against the spread and 6-2 overall.

-- The Bengals have 21 giveaways this season, while the Chiefs have 28 takeaways.
+- The Bengals have turned the ball over 21 times, seven fewer times than the Chiefs have forced turnovers (28).

 Home and road insights

-- Cincinnati is 3-5 against the spread, and 4-4 overall, at home this season.
+- Cincinnati is 3-5 against the spread, and 4-4 overall, at home this year.

-- Cincinnati has hit the over in five of eight games at home this season.
+- This year, in eight games at home, Cincinnati has hit the over five times.

-- Kansas City is 4-2 against the spread, and 4-2 overall, on the road.
+- Kansas City is 4-2 overall, and 4-2 against the spread, away from home.

-- The Chiefs have two wins ATS (2-1) on the road as 4.5-point favorites or more.
+- The Chiefs have two wins ATS (2-2) as 4-point favorites or more away from home.

-- In six away games this season, Kansas City has gone over the total four times.
+- In four of six road games this year, Kansas City has hit the over.

 - Chiefs away games this season average 54.3 total points, 3.3 more than this contest's over/under (51).